dongliang3571/Web-Network-Notes/README.md

 **CA** - Certificate Authority

 **CSR** - A CSR or Certificate Signing request is a block of encoded text that is given to a Certificate Authority when applying for an SSL Certificate.
-A certificate authority(CA) will use a CSR to create your SSL certificate https://www.sslshopper.com/what-is-a-csr-certificate-signing-request.html
+A certificate authority(CA) will use a CSR to create your SSL certificate.
+The actual format is PKCS10 which is defined in RFC 2986.
+It includes some/all of the key details of the requested certificate such as subject, organization, state, whatnot, as well as the public key of the certificate to get signed.
+These get signed by the CA and a certificate is returned.
+The returned certificate is the public certificate (which includes the public key but not the private key), which itself can be in a couple of formats. https://www.sslshopper.com/what-is-a-csr-certificate-signing-request.html

   ```bash
   # generate CSR and private key using openssl